jmsaurel/lcheapo/README.md

 ## lctest control files

 lctest uses YAML-format control files to indicate what kind of plots to output.
+The datetime ranges in the `plots` sections must be within those given in the `input` section, as data is only read using the `input` time bounds.

 There are 4 main sections in each file:

   - **``input``**: input data parameters
       - **``start_time``**: start time to read (0 means from the beginning